You may have seen ETFs that track these different indices: the S&P 500 and MSCI World Index.

 Top holdings

-Here are the top 10 holdings of each index:
+Here are the top 10 holdings of each index as of 9th June 2021:

 The top holdings for both indices are very similar!
-This is because all of these are US companies.
+This is because all of them are American companies.

 However, the weightage for each stock is slightly different.
-Apple makes up ~4% of the MSCI World Index, while it makes up around 6% of the S&P 500.
+For example, Apple makes up ~4% of the MSCI World Index, while it makes up around 6% of the S&P 500.

-The MSCI World may have a lower weightage in Apple as it is much more diversified!
+The MSCI World has a lower weightage in Apple as it is much more diversified!

 Most of the top companies in the world come from the US.
 This is why these companies dominate both indices’ top holdings.